afforeroc/my-weather-api/README.md

 6. Use environment variables for configuration :heavy_check_mark: :heavy_check_mark:

-7. Log errors to the terminal using a middleware :construction:
+7. Log errors to the terminal using a middleware :heavy_check_mark:

 8. The response must include the content-type header (application/JSON) :heavy_check_mark: :heavy_check_mark: